idevicente97/phase_based_denoising/README.md

 # Phase-based denoising pipeline

+This repository contains the relevant scripts relative to the following study: [Paper-Link to be added]

-This pipeline is organized as following:
+The pipeline is organized as following:

 * Both single-subject & group-level preprocessing and analysis are carried out by executing the script `<00_main.sh>` through the terminal, which runs the scripts in the corresponding order.
 The purpose of each script is briefly described below.